twoodford/rustraw/README.md

 # rustraw
-Rust interface to libraw - read RAW images
+Interface to libraw - read RAW images from Rust.